 As a bot developer, I have come to realize that it is best to even avoid them in the first place because some of them can be incredibly difficult to solve via automated means.
 I have had issues solving some Captcha manually – do you think I will get that done easily programmatically?

 Even the best anti-Captcha systems with a huge team behind their development still find it difficult to solve some Captcha programmatically – they employ people to get that done and pay them.
-Because of this, our focus will be on preventing them from appearing to our bot.
+Because of this, our focus will be on preventing them from appearing in our bot.

 What is Captcha?